 - Trouble staying asleep

-In severe cases, it can also lead to high blood pressure and heart problems.
-If you or a loved one snores, discuss this with Dr. Chambers at your next visit.
-Treating a sleep disorder can restore overall health for both the patient and those affected by their snoring.
+It can also lead to high blood pressure and heart problems in severe cases.
+If you or a loved one snores, discuss it with Dr. Chambers at your next visit.
+Treating a sleep disorder can improve the health of both the patient and those bothered by their snoring.

 The Connection Between Sleep Apnea and Heart Health

-In addition to keeping you from getting a good night’s sleep, sleep apnea can also present a serious health risk.
-Sometimes, snoring and sleep apnea can be signs of bigger health problems, like heart issues, high blood pressure, diabetes, and other diseases.
+Not only can sleep apnea ruin your sleep, but it can also be a major health concern.
+Snoring and sleep apnea may indicate more serious health issues like heart problems, high blood pressure, diabetes, and other diseases.
 These conditions can mess up your sleep and greatly impact your overall health.

-If obstructive sleep apnea (OSA) isn’t treated, it can make the chances of having a stroke, heart attack, or other heart problems much higher.
-When people have OSA, they stop breathing over and over during the night, sometimes hundreds of times.
+Untreated obstructive sleep apnea (OSA) can greatly increase the risk of having a stroke, heart attack, or other heart issues.
+When people have OSA, they stop breathing hundreds of times over and over during the night.
 These breathing pauses cut down the oxygen going to organs like the brain and heart.
 This makes the heart work harder, which can lead to problems like clogged arteries and increases the risk of heart attacks and strokes.

 How to Diagnose Obstructive Sleep Apnea

 Diagnosing a sleep-related breathing disorder involves a team effort between your dentist, general physician, and other specialists.
-We will need to conduct diagnostic imaging, such as X-rays, to examine the airway and look for signs of blockage.
-Our team may also request a sleep study (polysomnogram) to evaluate the quality of your sleep.
-You can complete this study in the comfort of your home or at a sleep specialist’s office.
+We’ll have to do some scans like digital X-rays to check the airway and see if it’s blocked.
+Our team might also ask for a sleep study to see how well you sleep.
+You can complete this study at home or at a sleep specialist’s office.

-The results of a sleep study can help determine whether an individual is suffering from OSA.
+The findings of a sleep study can show if someone has OSA.
 These studies measure heart rate, breathing patterns, and oxygen levels while sleeping.
-They provide valuable insights into an individual’s sleep patterns, helping us diagnose OSA and improve the quality of life for our affected patients.
+They give us important information about how someone sleeps.
+They study helps us spot OSA and make life better for our patients with the condition.

-If Dr. Chambers determines that you have OSA, she will recommend a treatment plan.
+Dr. Chambers will recommend a treatment plan after she determines that you have OSA.
 Treatment plans may include lifestyle modifications, weight loss, oral appliances, and continuous positive airway pressure (CPAP).

 Treating Snoring and Sleep Apnea in Lexington, KY